wessles/vkmerc/README.md

 `vkmerc` uses `CMake 2.8`, but it is not cross-platform out of the box.
 I optimized the setup for `Visual Studio 19` on Windows.
 In theory the programs should all compile on Linux with a few tweaks to the `CMakeList.txt`.
 All libraries are bundled (`GLFW`, `GLM`, and a bunch of header-only libraries).
 All Vulkan related libraries are linked using the `FindVulkan` function in `CMake`.

 In practice, just run the installer for `Vulkan 1.2 SDK` so it shows up in your `C://` drive; the build should work out of the box on Visual Studio.

+Also, if you're on Windows, **make sure to enable Developer mode**.
+Otherwise you can't make symlinks as a non-admin, which is required for the build process.
+This is because of a "security feature" enacted by Windows Vista.
+Thanks again Vista!

 I assume you're using drivers that support the `KHR_raytracing` extension. *(At time of writing, this means you must have beta Nvidia Vulkan drivers installed.)*